Am1rArsalan/ds-algorithms/ts/11.binary-tree/problem.md

 4.Given a complete binary tree, count the number of nodes

-4.Given a tree detect that is binary search tree or not;
+5.Given a tree detect that is binary search tree or not;

+6.Given a binary search tree and a number that is not in the binary tree that you got... find the closest value in the tree.